COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 What happens if a tick is found on a person’s body?

 If you find a tick on person’s body, it is important to remove the tick as soon as possible.
 Infected blacklegged ticks need to be attached for at least 24 hours in order to transmit the bacteria that causes Lyme disease.1 View Ticks in Middlesex-London for more information on which types of ticks can pass on Lyme disease.
 If you remove a tick from a person's body you can submit a photo to etick.ca for identification or submit it to the Health Unit for identification.
-Learn more about how to identify and remove a tick from your body by visiting the Government of Canada - Lyme disease: How to remove and identify a tick website.
+Learn more about how to identify and remove a tick from your body by visiting the Government of Canada - Lyme disease: How to remove a tick website.

 Additional Information